 Because sarcoma is rare, there is an initial challenge of determining which bone and soft-tissue tumors are sarcomas and which are benign (not cancerous).
 That is why it is important, wherever possible, to seek advice at sarcoma treatment centers.
 Experts at these centers have the latest information and important experience in diagnosing and treating this type of cancer.
 A list of some of these centers can be found on the Sarcoma Alliance website, www.sarcomaalliance.org.
 Your doctor may also be able to refer you to a nearby sarcoma treatment center.

-The Sarcoma Alliance offers list of support groups, including online communities available through the Association of Online Cancer Resources.
+The Sarcoma Alliance offers list of support groups.
 At this time, CancerCare does not offer a support group for people with sarcoma, but anyone affected by sarcoma can join one of our other cancer-related groups, including those for young adults and caregivers.
 You can find all of CancerCare’s sarcoma-related resources, including workshops and publications, on our website.